-Boarded up windows and extra security: Retailers bracing for the worst this election
+Boarded-up windows and extra security: Retailers brace for the worst ahead of Election Day

 Commercial security companies and contractors say they’ve been fielding round-the-clock calls from business owners who are worried about protests and riots.

-“All of the requests are the same: Board up everything before Election Day,” said Meher, a manager at Commercial Glass Door Repair in Washington, D.C., who asked to be identified by his first name because he is not authorized to speak on behalf of the company.
+“All of the requests are the same: Board up everything before Election Day,” said a manager at Commercial Glass Door Repair in Washington, D.C., who spoke on the condition of anonymity because he is not authorized to speak on behalf of the company.
 “If you go downtown, everything is boarded up, regardless of whether it’s a luxury store or not.
 It’s never been like this before.”

 In Chicago, a number of stores along its famed Magnificent Mile have boarded up their windows in recent days.
-The city has snowplows, salt trucks and other “pre-staged” vehicles ready to deploy as barriers if it needs to lock down certain areas, according to Adam Skaf, a spokesman for the Magnificent Mile Association.
-The group, he said, has been closely coordinating with the local police to come up with “long-term security strategies” in the run-up to the election.
+The city has snowplows, salt trucks and other “pre-staged” vehicles ready to deploy as barriers if it needs to shut down certain areas, according to Adam Skaf, a spokesman for the Magnificent Mile Association.
+The group, he said, has been closely coordinating with the police to come up with “long-term security strategies” in the run-up to the election.

 Retailers say recent vandalism and looting has resulted in tens of millions of dollars in losses and rebuilding expenses.
 Sneaker chain Foot Locker, for example, said it had incurred $18 million in costs from “recent social unrest” during the summer.